teodorlu/hotload/README.md

 `hotload` has been tested on the following systems:

+- Source-built Python 3.8.1 on Ubuntu 18.04
 - system-installed Python 3.7.3 on Ubuntu 18.04
 - Anaconda Python 3.7.3 on Ubuntu 18.04
 - Anaconda Python 3.7.3 on Windows 10
 - Anaconda Python 2.7.15 on Windows 10
 - Abaqus Python 2.7.4 on Windows 10

+If any of these platforms break, please report the bug in an issue.
+If you're on a different platform and something breaks, please consider making a feature request in an issue.

 ## Advanced usage